ninjasource/embedded-sdmmc-rs/README.md

 or `collections` to keep the memory footprint low.
 In the first instance it is designed for readability and simplicity over performance.

+## Troubleshooting

+If you open this crate in the root in vscode (i.e. the folder this file is in) you will most likely experience a lot of compiler errors.
+This is because I have not been able to figure out how to set up a project to use stable AND nightly at the same time.
+If you are using this fork then you are most likely using the async part of it.
+Your best bet is to simply open your editor in the `embedded-sdmmc-async` folder and `rust-analyzer` will play nicely with it.

 ## Using the crate

 You will need something that implements the `BlockDevice` trait, which can read and write the 512-byte blocks (or sectors) from your card.
 If you were to implement this over USB Mass Storage, there's no reason this crate couldn't work with a USB Thumb Drive, but we only supply a `BlockDevice` suitable for reading SD and SDHC cards over SPI.